DistanceDevelopment/spatial-workshops/DEL_webpage_info.md

   * Variance estimation for DSMs
   * Advanced DSM topics

-(Do we want to have any explicit section for discussion of the participants research problems?
-I think we decided no, but we could tack it on the end if we wanted.)

 ## Note

 Practical lessons will be taught in a computer lab at Duke, however participants are encouraged to bring their own laptops and use them for some or all parts of the practical sessions.
-Those bringing their own laptops should consult materials [on the course website](github pages URL) to ensure that their software is setup correctly beforehand.
+Those bringing their own laptops should consult materials [on the course website](http://distancesampling.org/workshops/duke-spatial-2015) to ensure that their software is setup correctly beforehand.

 # Instructors